PIF and Acwa Power to develop 3GW wind projects

 PIF solar PV projects

-The three, 5.5GW round-four projects have taken the total capacity of solar PV projects being developed by Acwa Power and its partners under the PIF Price Discovery Scheme to around 19.1GW, involving investment of over $12.3bn.
+The three, 5.5GW NREP round-four projects have taken the total capacity of solar PV projects being developed by Acwa Power and its partners under the PIF Price Discovery Scheme to about 19.1GW, involving an investment of over $12.3bn.

-The other projects include the 1.5GW Sudair solar PV which is operational, and the 2.06GW Shuaibah 2, Ar Rass 2, Al-Kahfah and Saad 2, which are under construction.
+The other projects include the 1.5GW Sudair solar PV, which is operational; and the 2.06GW Shuaibah 2, Al-Rass 2, Al-Kahfah and Saad 2, which are under construction.

 Exclusive from Meed